Standards of cleanliness

 Patient-led assessments of the care environment (PLACE)

 Patients are also represented in the annual PLACE assessment.
-The assessments involve local people (known as patient assessors) going into hospitals as part of teams to assess how the environment supports the provision of clinical care, assessing such things as privacy and dignity, food, cleanliness and general building maintenance and, more recently, the extent to which the environment is able to support the care of those with dementia.
+The assessments involve local people (known as patient assessors) going into hospitals as part of teams to assess how the environment supports the provision of clinical care, assessing such things as privacy and dignity, food, cleanliness and general building maintenance, and the extent to which the environment is able to support the care of disabled people, and those with dementia.

 Good environments matter.
 Every patient should be cared for with compassion and dignity in a clean, safe environment.
 This assessment provides an opportunity for us to learn from patient feedback and act on it to ensure that the environment in which care is provided always meets the high standard we seek to offer to all our patients.

 Monitoring our progress